BergurDavidsen/GoProjects/TCP-IP-Simulator/README.md

 *d) In case messages can be delayed or lost, how does your implementation handle message loss?*

   - We have implemented an acknowledgement and retransmission system, where each message sent between the parties would require an acknowledgement from the receiver, within a certain time period.
-This would ensure a party could communicate a failure of message-transmission and order a retransmition of the message between 1-n times (where n is a limit); After n retries, it stops and prints a fail statement.
+This would ensure a party could communicate a failure of message-transmission and order a retransmition of the message between 1-3 times; After 3 retries, it stops and prints a fail statement.

 *e) Why is the 3-way handshake important?*